basicthinker/Cinquain-Delta/rabin/README.txt

 3. Using predefined irreducible polynomials/primes.
 Random choice of irreducible polynomials/primes withstands malicious construction of strings.
 However, such a requirement is rarely needed in the practice of Rabin fingerprinting, e.g., string matching or file chunking.
 So we omit, for the moment, the function that generates randomized irreducible polynomials/primes.

+More details on our algorithms are included in lib/README, and evaluation is introduced in sample/README.

 Reference
 [1] Karp, R. M., and Rabin, M. O. 1987.
 Efficient randomized pattern-matching algorithms.
 IBM J. Res.
 Devel.
 31, 2, 249-260.
 [2] Rabin, M. O. 1981.
 Fingerprinting by random functions.
 Report TR-15-81, Center for Research in Computing Technology, Harvard University, Cambridge, MA.